OSGeo/gdal/doc/source/build_hints.rst

     Path to a shared library file whose name is like libkdu_aXYR.so on Unix or kdu_aXYR.lib on Windows, where X.Y is the Kakadu version.

+.. option:: GDAL_USE_KDU=ON/OFF

+    Control whether to use KDU.
+Defaults to ON when KDU is found.

 KEA
 ***